clearwater-trust/beautiful-jekyll/_posts/2017-01-08-clearwater-trust-custodial-wallet.md

 Running and maintaining your own wallet node with software provided and signed by core contributors will always be your safest configuration.
 Clearwater-Trust.com provides direction, instruction and guidance in setting up your very own node.

 [Join us](https://clearwater-trust.com), we’ll invest together.
-Let’s move into the future and fulfill the promise of tomorrow through self-sovereign finance.
+Let’s move into the future and fulfill the promise of self-sovereign finance.